Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 We recall the definition of $P(z)$-tensor product of $V$-modules for $z\in\CC^\times$ from \cite{HLZ3}: \begin{defi} Suppose $W_1$ and $W_2$ are modules in $\mathcal{C}$ and $z\in\CC^\times$.
 A \textit{$P(z)$-tensor product} of $W_1$ and $W_2$ in $\mathcal{C}$ is a module $W_1\boxtimes_{P(z)} W_2$ in $\mathcal{C}$ together with an even $P(z)$-intertwining map $\boxtimes_{P(z)}$ of type $\binom{W_1\boxtimes_{P(z)} W_2}{W_1\,W_2}$ which satisfies the following universal property: for any module $W_3$ in $\mathcal{C}$ and $P(z)$-intertwining map $I$ of type $\binom{W_3}{W_1\,W_2}$, there is a unique homomorphism $\eta_I: W_1\boxtimes_{P(z)} W_2\rightarrow W_3$ such that $\overline{\eta_I}\circ\boxtimes_{P(z)}=I$, where $\overline{\eta_I}$ denotes the natural extension of $\eta_I$ to $\overline{W_1\boxtimes_{P(z)} W_2}$. \end{defi}

 \begin{rema} To obtain braided monoidal supercategory structure on $\mathcal{C}$, one must choose a particular tensor product.
 It is conventional to choose $\boxtimes_{P(1)}$, and to simplify notation, we use $\boxtimes$ to denote $\boxtimes_{P(1)}$.
-We remark that the process of specializing vertex tensor category structure to $\boxtimes_{P(1)}$ needs justification, especially with regard to convergence issues. \end{rema}
+We remark that specialization of vertex tensor structure to braided tensor structure is not automatic due to convergence issues discussed further below. \end{rema}

 \begin{rema} A construction (subject to certain conditions) of $W_1\boxtimes_{P(z)} W_2$ as the contragredient of a certain $V$-module contained in $(W_1\otimes W_2)^*$ may be found in \cite{HLZ4}.
-Because $P(z)$-tensor products are defined by a universal property, any other construction of the $P(z)$-tensor product is naturally isomorphic to this one. \end{rema}
+Because $P(z)$-tensor products are defined by a universal property, any other construction is naturally isomorphic to this one. \end{rema}

 \begin{nota} We use the following notation for the tensor product intertwining map $\boxtimes_{P(z)}$ of type $\binom{W_1\boxtimes_{P(z)} W_2}{W_1\,W_2}$:

 for $w_1\in W_1$, $w_2\in W_2$.
 We also use the simplified notation $\boxtimes_{P(1)}(w_1\otimes w_2)=w_1\boxtimes w_2$. \end{nota}